NC3-LU/Fit4Cybersecurity/README.md

 [poedit](https://poedit.net) to translate the strings and you can compile with the previously mentioned command.

-If you want to re-generate the .pot file:
+If you want to re-generate the .pot template file:

 ```bash
 $ python manage.py makemessages --keep-pot